 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Pronature Holistic Dog Food looks to be a near-average kibble.
+Judging by its ingredients alone, Pronature Holistic looks like an above average dry dog food.

 As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.

 And a fat-to-protein ratio of about 60%.

 Even when you consider the protein-boosting effects of the peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Pronature Holistic Dog Food is a plant-based dry kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Pronature Holistic Dog Food is a plant-based kibble using a moderate amount of poultry, fish and chicken meal as its main sources of animal protein, thus earning the brand 4 stars.